FAQ’s – Frequently Asked Questions and Answers

 Peter Zapfella is launching an exciting range of 400 specific SUBLIMINAL AFFIRMATION products, for a wide range of life’s day-to-day challenges.

 The downloadable MP3’s consist of positive affirmations, which are repeated every minute, and accompanied by pleasant sounds of nature and, or music.
 Importantly, the affirmations can clearly be heard when the foreground (masking) sounds are not there.

 ‘Welcome’ MP3’s are most effective when listening following one-on-one therapy with Peter Zapfella, and therefore their unconscious ‘intent’ and ‘emotional feelings’ are consistent with the SUBLIMINAL messages.
-They ‘prime individual responses and stimulate mild emotional activity’.
+The ‘prime individual responses and stimulate mild emotional activity’.
 However, they will not force a client to do anything they do not consciously want to do.

 The secret of success is the way they are repeated over and over many, many times, at normal speed, just below the background (masking) sounds.
 You may be able to hear Peter Zapfella’s spoken words from time-to-time.

-This wide range of MP3’s are long term maintenance, to be used following therapy – not as a substitute for it.
+This wide range of MP3’s is long term maintenance, to be used following therapy – not as a substitute for it.
 They can be used at your convenience almost anywhere and at any time, for your ongoing, long-term success.